 She is passionate about the impact that data tools can have on practice and she believes that everyone can embrace technology if it can make their work easier; technology should be part of the solution, not part of the problem.
 Randi believes in using both data and technology to align policies to support systems at all levels for the greatest social impact.
 With IRIS, she strives to harness what is unique about a community to improve communication between partners and families.

-Harmonizer, Project Manager, Extreme Muffin-Maker
+Project Manager Extraordinaire, Extreme Muffin-Maker

 LORETTA SEVERIN, BA